content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/7-ddl.md

 **2.3 PostgreSQL DROP TABLE**

+2.3.1 PostgreSQL DROP TABLE examples

+2.3.1.1 Drop a table that does not exist

+2.3.1.2 Drop a table that has dependent objects

+2.3.1.3 Drop multiple tables

+**2.4 PostgreSQL TRUNCATE TABLE**

+2.4.1 Remove all data from one table

+2.4.2 Remove all data from multiple tables

+2.4.3 Remove all data from a table that has foreign key references

+2.4.4 PostgreSQL TRUNCATE TABLE and ON DELETE trigger

+2.4.5 PostgreSQL TRUNCATE TABLE and transaction

+**3. References**

 ## 1. DDL (Data Definition Language)

 -   DDL or Data definition language is actually the definition or description of the database structure or schema